 Check the ways of making your IT infrastructure performance better

 When it comes to any business, the ability to rapidly adjust a whole system is crucial.
 Most of the backend solutions are designed to sustain a definite amount of users/operations.
 Some of them are extremely flexible and can grow and shrink in a matter of seconds based on actual demand.

 Processor time and amount of storage define the price that the owner will pay to a hosting provider or invest in their hosting solutions.
 It is extremely important to allocate the exact amount of resources you need at the moment so that your business activities could generate more money than they consume.

-As hosting price is defined based on processor and storage usage it is smart to optimize your backend to be effective and thus reduce the hosting costs and maximize your profits.
+As hosting price depends on processor and storage usage it is smart to optimize your backend to be effective and thus reduce the hosting costs and maximize your profits.
 This is the part where architecture matters a lot.
 Clean and business-oriented software architecture defines the number of pitfalls of your solution.

-With a bad architecture, developers ineffectively use the processor.
+With bad architecture, developers ineffectively use the processor.
 End-users receive the worth of experience as delays and the amount of error will be bigger.
 That way creates a real threat in the digital world we have now.
 It can cost you the whole business.
-On the other hand, the well-implemented architecture will reduce waiting times to the minimum possible rate.
-The processor will be used effectively, so you can increase overall system efficiency and generate additional revenue.
+Bur, the well-implemented architecture will reduce waiting times to the smallest possible rate.
+The processor will be used effectively, so you can increase system efficiency and generate extra revenue.

 Any system requires protection from fraud and direct attacks.
-A backend is an extremely sensitive part of any ecosystem as it is responsible for overall data storing and processing.
-It is the head-quarters of any business.
+A backend is a sensitive part of any ecosystem as it is responsible for overall data storing and processing.
+It is the headquarters of any business.

-Organized criminals and amateurs will try to find a tiny breach in the system and use it to steal the required data that can be used against your business in the future or against your users.
+Organized criminals and amateurs will try to find a tiny breach in the system and use it to steal the required data.
+They can use them against your business in the future or against your users.